l3nz/cli-matic/planck.md

 	WARNING: Use of undeclared Var clojure.tools.cli/Exception at line 126 clojure/tools/cli.cljc
 	WARNING: Use of undeclared Var clojure.tools.cli/*err* at line 228 clojure/tools/cli.cljc

-In spite of this, the library is currently usable!
+In spite of this, *the library is currently usable*!

 When debugging, it is sometimes useful to: